visualjeff/sampleRulesEngine/README.md

 [Nodejs](https://nodejs.org/en/) v10.x.x and above.

-NOTE: To run on Windows 10 using git bash session.
+NOTE: To run on Windows 10 use Git Bash session.

 ## Setup